sfarrens/jekyll_tutorial/README.md

 Please see the [installation instructions](https://jekyllrb.com/docs/installation/) on the Jekyll website for more details.

-## A website in 5 min
+## An example website in 5 min

 Now that you have Jekyll installed let's make a quick website to see how easy it is.
+We we will go everything in more detail afterwards.

 ### Step 1 - Create a new repository